rmnobarra/rmnobarra.github.io/_posts/2024-09-01-terraform-200mph.md

 }
 ```

-Now, versioning ensures that a new state file is created with each execution:
+Versioning ensures that a new state file is created with each execution:

 ```hcl
 resource "aws_s3_bucket_versioning" "enabled" {